Hybrid fiber-coaxial: Evolution of HFC networks

-Remote MACPHY, besides achieving the same purpose as Remote PHY, also moves all DOCSIS protocol functionality to the optical node or the outside plant, which can reduce latency when compared to Remote PHY.
-Remote CMTS/Remote CCAP builds upon this by moving all CMTS/CCAP functionality to the outside plant.
+Remote MACPHY, besides achieving the same purpose as Remote PHY, also moves all DOCSIS protocol functionality from the CCAP to the optical node or the outside plant, which can reduce latency when compared to Remote PHY.
+Remote CMTS/Remote CCAP builds upon this by moving all remaining CMTS/CCAP functionality to the outside plant.
 Distributed Access Architecture (DAA) covers Remote PHY and Remote MACPHY and has as the goal, moving functions closer to end customers, allowing for easier capacity expansions as centralized facilities for equipment are downsized or potentially eliminated, and newer DOCSIS versions beyond DOCSIS 3.1 with higher speeds.
-Remote PHY allows for some reuse of existing equipment such as CMTSs/CCAPs by replacing components.
+Remote PHY allows for some reuse of existing equipment such as CMTSs/CCAPs by replacing components in the CMTS/CCAP.

-Virtual CCAPs (vCCAPs) or virtual CMTSs (vCMTSs) are implemented on commercial off the shelf x86-based servers with specialized software, are often implemented alongside DAA and can be used to increase service capacity without purchasing new CMTS/CCAP chassis, or add features to the CMTS/CCAP more quickly.
+Virtual CCAPs (vCCAPs) or virtual CMTSs (vCMTSs) are implemented on commercial off the shelf x86-based servers with specialized software and connect to the outside plant via fiber optics or can have special PCIe coaxial cards for conventional RF connections to a transmitter, are often implemented alongside DAA and can be used to increase service capacity without purchasing new CMTS/CCAP chassis, or add features to the CMTS/CCAP more quickly.

 Improving internet speeds for customers can be carried out by reducing the number of service groups with subscribers from 500 subscribers to no more than 128, in what is known as a n+0 architecture, with a single node and no amplifiers.
 HFC networks operating at 1.8 GHz to 3 GHz have been explored with GaN transistors.
 Changes in the frequency range used for upstream signals have been proposed: a mid split which uses frequencies from 5 to 85 MHz for the upstream, a high split which uses a range from 5 to 205 MHz, and an ultra high split with several options that allow for ranges of up to 5 to 684 MHz.
 Full duplex (FDX) DOCSIS allows upstream and downstream signals to simultaneously occupy a single frequency range without time division multiplexing.
 Cable operators have been gradually shifting to FTTP networks using PON (Passive Optical Networks).